Forest-Bathing 2025 has begun - Join Us!

 Yes, please!
 There is flat $10 per-stay fee no matter how many fur babies, no matter how many nights.
 Please let us know so the pet gate and bowls are provided.

 Zero minutes away.
-The treehouse property is quite literally across the street from Park land.
-The nearest Park entrance is Big Creek Recreation Area which is 2 miles from our driveways.
-The Cosby Campground entrance is 9 miles down the road in the other direction.
+Our property is quite literally across the street from Park land and there are TWO Park entrances within 8 miles.
+Big Creek Recreation Area is 2 miles east from our driveways.
+Cosby Campground entrance is 8 miles west down the road in the other direction.

 The famed Appalachian Trail can be accessed ¾ mile away at Davenport Gap.
 Southbound enters the boundary of the Great Smoky Mountains National Park.
 Northbound treks through the Cherokee National Forest (dog-friendly).

-Several trailheads can be found at the Big Creek Recreation Area of GSMNP approximately 2 miles down the road.
-The Big Creek Trail is an easy hike along a waterway to the swimming spot at Midnight Hole and Mouse Creek Falls.
+Several trailheads can be found in the Big Creek Recreation Area of GSMNP, approx 2 miles down the road.
+The Big Creek Trail is an easy hike along a waterway to a swimming spot at Midnight Hole and Mouse Creek Falls.

-The closest creek and waterfall is on the Northbound section of the Appalachian Trail from Davenport Gap trailhead accessed ¾ mile from the treehouses.
+The closest creek and waterfall is on the Northbound section of the Appalachian Trail from Davenport Gap trailhead accessed only ¾ mile from our driveways.

-The closest Park waterfall is Mouse Creek Falls inside GSMNP at Big Creek Recreation Area entrance which is roughly two miles down the road.
+The closest PARK waterfall is Mouse Creek Falls inside the Big Creek Recreation Area GSMNP entrance which is roughly two miles down the road.

 No, four-wheel drive is not necessary.
 The gravel driveways leading to the treehouses are